Angelica Lee

+Lee is also a visual artist.
+In her 20s, she began painting in Taiwan to cope emotionally with the loss of her grandmother.
+Since then, Lee has had several solo exhibitions in Taipei, including Hum, in 2011 at Tina Keng Gallery and Beyond Silence in 2023 at the Liang Gallery.
+Her first solo exhibition in Hong Kong was in December 2025, Childtopia at New Street Art Gallery.

 Early life

 On 23 January 1976, Lee was born in Alor Setar, Kedah, Malaysia to a motorcycle shop owner and a homemaker.
 During her years in primary school, Lee was an active participant in singing competitions, where she won numerous awards, and in various sport-related activities.
 At Keat Hwa Secondary School, she was the head of her school's drama club.
 In 1995, at 19 years old, Lee was discovered by Sylvia Chang at a Kuala Lumpur film audition.

 Philanthropy

-In 2006, Sinje and her friends, Charlie Yeung, Gigi Leung and Valen Hsu formed "Little Yellow Flower Education Foundation".
-It is a non-profit organisation to help children in need.
+In 2006, Sinje and friends Charlie Yeung, Gigi Leung and Valen Hsu formed "Little Yellow Flower Education Foundation," a non-profit organization serving children in need.

 Personal life

 She is married to Hong Kong born Thai director Oxide Pang.

 Together, the couple has twin boys, born on 8 July 2016.